Michael Hill jewellery profits plunge more than 80%

 The company's revenue was down largely because stores were closed during Covid but interestingly revenue rose at stores that were open.

-Digital sales increased 54.7% to a record A$24.7m in the year, up from A$16m in the previous, representing 5% of total sales.
-Digital sales accounted for just 2.8 of total sales in% in FY19.
+Digital sales increased 54.7 per cent to a record A$24.7m in the year, up from A$16m in the previous, representing 5 per cent of total sales.
+Digital sales accounted for just 2.8 of total sales in per cent in FY19.

 Michael Hill chief executive Daniel Bracken said before Covid-19 the company had been "gaining positive momentum", but the closure of its more than 280 stores in New Zealand, Australia and Canada had materially affected its earnings.